-(6 hours of clinical per week) Application of holistic assessment techniques will be performed by first working with a laboratory partner to practice and demonstrate assessment skills, and later by conducting assessments of individuals in a variety of settings.
+(90 hours of clinical per semester) Application of holistic assessment techniques will be performed by first working with a laboratory partner to practice and demonstrate assessment skills, and later by conducting assessments of individuals in a variety of settings.

 Prerequisite: All 100-level nursing courses.
-Bl 210, Bl 211, Bl 213, CH 120 and HC 102.
-Co-requisites: NS 230.
+Bl 210, Bl 211, Bl 213 and CH 120.

-NS 240 Introduction to Professional Nurse Caring: Skills and Assessment for the Fast Track Student: Theory
+NS 240 Introduction to Professional Nurse Caring: Skills

-(6 hours of theory per week) This course is designed to meet the learning needs of the Fast Track Nursing Student at Clarkson College.
+and Assessment for the Fast Track Student: Theory (6 hours of theory per week) This course is designed to meet the learning needs of the Fast Track Nursing Student at Clarkson College.
 It is a synthesis of NS 110, NS 120 and NS 230.
 The profession of nursing is introduced as a discipline.
 Through a combination of classroom and observational experiences, students will explore the profession from a variety of viewpoints.
 Basic skills and techniques used by nurses in delivering professional nurse caring are explored.
 Knowledge from physical and behavioral sciences provides the rationale for various learned skills.
 Assessment of adults and children using effective interviewing skills and advanced technology is introduced.
 Medical terminology is integrated into this course.
 Students begin a portfolio that will demonstrate achievement in meeting the program objectives over their course of study.